ALTR Created Diamonds: Company

 ALTR Created Diamonds is a division of the R.A.
 Riam Group, a wholesale jeweler based in New York City.
 The principles of Riam Group were heirs to a heritage of 80 years in the mined diamond business, when they released their first lab-grown diamond.
 Riam introduced ALTR Created Diamonds at JCK Las Vegas trade show in 2016.

-President
+Founder

-Amish Shah, president of ALTR Created Diamonds, is a pioneer in the lab grown diamond marketplace.
+Amish Shah, Founder of ALTR Created Diamonds, is a pioneer in the lab grown diamond marketplace.
 After gaining experience, through his family business, in the diamond industry and in fine jewelry at an early age, he joined R & R Grosbard Inc. in New York in 2001 and helped transform it into an international powerhouse.
-Ten years later, Amish took over its operations and went on to conceive ALTR Created Diamonds, who are the only vertically integrated diamond house growing, manufacturing, designing, and cutting with the world’s finest artisans to create the purest form of diamonds (type-IIa diamonds) known to man.
+Ten years later, Amish took over its operations and went on to conceive ALTR Created Diamonds, who are the only vertically integrated diamond house growing, manufacturing, designing, and cutting with the world's finest artisans to create the purest form of diamonds (type-IIa diamonds) known to man.